 While judges have the power by law to dismiss sentence enhancements, they rarely exercise the right to do so.
-As the numbers show, 80% of inmates are serving a prison term extended by sentence enhancements, and of the 25% are inmates that have has at least 3 enhancements added to their sentence.
+As the numbers show, 80% of inmates are serving a prison term extended by sentence enhancements, and of them, 25% are inmates that have had at least 3 enhancements added to their sentence.
 What used to be a system preaching the idea that the punishment will fit the crime, now lacks structure and direction.

 For years now, California state leaders have been speaking out against such enhancement practices, saying that the system didn’t offer clear advice on how to proceed when deciding if sentence enhancements might be necessary.

-Los Angeles District Attorney George Gascon, for instance, centered his platform around this issue and within the last few months, he has successfully introduced initiatives discouraging his deputies from seeking such enhancements.
+Los Angeles District Attorney George Gascon, for instance, centered his platform around this issue, and within the last few months, he has successfully introduced initiatives discouraging his deputies from seeking such enhancements.

-Former Governor Jerry Brown argued for either the abolition of all sentence enhancements or reform for state law that offers judges greater instruction on the implementation of these enhancements.
+Former Governor Jerry Brown argued for either the abolition of all sentence enhancements or reform for a state law that offers judges greater instruction on the implementation of these enhancements.
 The Supreme Court even noted that standards by which a judge can decide if a sentence dismissal is appropriate were an “amorphous concept.”

 In efforts to clear this confusion, State Senator for California’s 9th district Nancy Skinner proposed Senate Bill 81.
 With her bill, she sought to put forth clear guidelines for issuing sentence enhancements to ensure that these enhancements are enforced only when truly necessary.
 No longer would enhancements be added to sentences for nonviolent crimes unless the judge deemed it would endanger the public.